AmitBhardwaj26/Codechef_MMMUT/README.md

 CodeChef MMMUT Chapter Backend - Certificate Verification

+## Video Presentation

+To gain a better understanding of the project, you can watch the video presentation at the following link: [Project Video](https://youtu.be/bKZWDOBy1MI)

 ## Description

 Hello, viewers!
 My name is Amit Bhardwaj, and I would like to present one of my projects used as a backend for the CodeChef MMMUT Chapter.
 This project focuses on certificate verification using a 96-bit hexadecimal unique code and includes an admin login feature for added security.

 ![Certificate Verification View](https://github.com/AmitBhardwaj26/Codechef_MMMUT/assets/93838323/c993839f-5198-402a-9f2e-3b4a12e7ef7a)

 The main purpose of this project is to streamline the process of verifying certificates issued by the CodeChef MMMUT Chapter.
-By utilizing a 94-bit unique hexadecimal code, candidates' certificates can be easily validated.
+By utilizing a 96-bit unique hexadecimal code, candidates' certificates can be easily validated.

 ## Admin Login